ricardo-ch/go-tracing/README.md

 go-tracing is licensed under the MIT license. (http://opensource.org/licenses/MIT)

 ## Contributing
 Pull requests are the way to help us here.
-We will be really gratefull.
+We will be really grateful.